Generic Name: perampanel (per AM pa nel)

 a history of depression or mental illness; or

 a history of alcoholism or drug addiction.

 Some people taking perampanel have had serious psychotic effects such as anger, aggression, feeling hostile or irritable, and thoughts about hurting others.
 These effects may be more likely to occur when you first start taking perampanel, or whenever your dose is changed.
 Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Do not start or stop taking seizure medication during pregnancy without your doctor's advice.
 Having a seizure during pregnancy could harm both mother and baby.
 Tell your doctor right away if you become pregnant.

 Perampanel can make certain birth control pills less effective.
 Ask your doctor about using non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking perampanel.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of perampanel on the baby.

-It is not known whether perampanel passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+It is not known whether perampanel passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.